Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/picoCTF/README.md

 md5 collision

-Related to th birthday paradox, I came across a challenge where you must upload two pdf files which have the same md5 hash, but they differ.
+Related to the birthday paradox, I came across a challenge where you must upload two pdf files which have the same md5 hash, but they differ.
 Presumably php hashes both files and checks their equality.
-I rememeber hearing that md5 is broken, so I assumed that meant it was easy/quick to break, so I set off at first by creating a file then continuing to make new files and seeing if they have the same hash as the first.
+I remember hearing that md5 is broken, so I assumed that meant it was easy/quick to break, so I set off at first by creating a file then continuing to make new files and seeing if they have the same hash as the first.

 ```python
 #make_pdf.py